RGBCube/site/site/blog/nix-iceberg.md

     echo '{ a = "b"; }' > $out
   '';

-  mySet = import myNixExprDeriv;
+  myAttributes = import myNixExprDeriv;
-in mySet.a
+in myAttributes.a
 ```

 This will evaluate to `"b"`.